Heads up: this article is only relevant for U.S. businesses.

 Below you’ll find a comprehensive list of income tax deductions commonly available to sole proprietors, and businesses that are organized as partnerships or limited liability companies (LLCs).

-Use the links to jump directly to each deduction to learn if it’s relevant to your business, and detailed instructions on how to claim it.
+Use the links on the left to jump directly to each deduction to learn if it’s relevant to your business, and detailed instructions on how to claim it.

 And remember, some of the deductions in this list may not be available to your small business.
 Consult with your tax advisor or CPA before claiming a deduction on your tax return.